 Continue your tour of Lucy’s life and legacy by stopping by her birthplace at 69 Stewart Avenue in Jamestown, as well as her childhood home at 59 Lucy Lane in Celoron.
 Jamestown also honors “America’s Favorite Redhead” with five larger-than-life murals painted by local artists Gary Peters and Gary Peters Jr., found all throughout town.

-The Audubon Community Nature Center is the ideal place for nature and animal lovers alike.
+For even more nature, venture to the Audubon Community Nature Center, an ideal place for nature and animal lovers alike.
 Their three-story nature center contains a small collection of live animals, interactive displays, and a gift shop.
-You can also visit a non-releasable bald eagle named Liberty.
 If the weather permits, set out on the wetland preserve’s five miles of beautifully maintained trails that include a native tree arboretum and several educational gardens.
 Admission is free for everyone on Sundays.

 GETTING THERE